evolvingstuff/vdw2/content/posts/mayo-clinic-starting-cancer-rct-using-grossly-inadequate-2000-iu-of-vitamin-d.md

 * 10,000 IU daily for 24 weeks would be far better

-> but high vitamin D increase the effect of chemo - so much that <a href="/posts/if-the-chemo-dose-is-not-monitored-the-effect-can-be-lethal" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 396">if the chemo dose is not monitored, the effect can be lethal</a> (reference contains the following chart)
+> but high vitamin D increase the effect of chemo - so much that [if the chemo dose is not monitored, the effect can be lethal](/tags/if-the-chemo-dose-is-not-monitored-the-effect-can-be-lethal.html) (reference contains the following chart)

 <img src="/attachments/d3.mock.jpg" alt="image">